General Exploratory Bonus for Optimistic Exploration in RLHF: Related Works

 \paragraph{Efficient RL for LLM.} Beyond optimistic exploration, some research proposes fine-grained signals for RL learning.
-For instance, several research propose segment-level~\citep{seg-1,seg-2} or token-level~\citep{token-1,token-2} reward function for alignment or text control.
-Notably, for reasoning tasks, process reward model~\citep{prm-1,prm-2,prm-3} which provides step-wise feedback for solutions has shown promise effectiveness.
-On the other hand, recent research~\citep{entropy-1,entropy-2,entropy-3} on LLM reasoning reveal that high-entropy tokens guide the model toward diverse reasoning paths.
-Training with only high-entropy tokens are more beneficial for reasoning performance~\citep{entropy-4}.
+For instance, several studies propose segment-level~\citep{seg-1,seg-2} or token-level~\citep{token-1,token-2} reward functions for alignment or text control.
+Notably, for reasoning tasks, the process reward model~\citep{prm-1,prm-2,prm-3}, which provides step-wise feedback for solutions, has shown promising effectiveness.
+On the other hand, recent research~\citep{entropy-1,entropy-2,entropy-3} on LLM reasoning reveals that high-entropy tokens guide the model toward diverse reasoning paths.
+Training with only high-entropy tokens is more beneficial for reasoning performance~\citep{entropy-4}.
 While our approach is highly extensible, we believe the orthogonal methods can be further incorporated with our general exploratory bonus.